 10. Transcatheter patent ductus arteriosus (PDA) occlusion is indicated for the treatment of a moderate-sized or large PDA with left-to-right shunt that results in any of the following: congestive heart failure, failure to thrive, pulmonary overcirculation (with or without pulmonary hypertension), or an enlarged left atrium or left ventricle, provided the anatomy and patient size are suitable.

-Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Pulmonary Hypertension and Venous Thromboembolism, Valvular Heart Disease, Cardiac Surgery and CHD & Pediatrics, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Congenital Heart Disease, CHD & Pediatrics and Interventions, Acute Heart Failure, Heart Transplant, Pulmonary Hypertension, Interventions and Structural Heart Disease
+Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Pulmonary Hypertension and Venous Thromboembolism, Valvular Heart Disease, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Congenital Heart Disease, CHD and Pediatrics and Interventions, Acute Heart Failure, Heart Transplant, Pulmonary Hypertension, Interventions and Structural Heart Disease

 Keywords: Cyanosis, Cardiac Catheterization, Heart Septal Defects, Atrial, Pulmonary Veins, Failure to Thrive, Pulmonary Valve Stenosis, Ventricular Dysfunction, Right, Ductus Arteriosus, Patent, Heart Transplantation, Heart Failure, Hypertension, Pulmonary, Heart Septal Defects, Ventricular, United States